tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 # IANA Considerations

-IANA is requested to Create an entry, ticket_requests(TBD), in the existing registry for ExtensionType (defined in {{RFC8446}}), with "TLS 1.3" column values being set to "CH", and "Recommended" column being set to "Yes".
+IANA is requested to Create an entry, ticket_request(TBD), in the existing registry for ExtensionType (defined in {{RFC8446}}), with "TLS 1.3" column values being set to "CH", and "Recommended" column being set to "Yes".

 # Security Considerations

 Ticket re-use is a security and privacy concern.
-Moreover, ticket pooling as a means of avoiding or amortizing handshake costs must be used carefully.
+Moreover, clients must take care when pooling tickets as a means of avoiding or amortizing handshake costs.
 If servers do not rotate session ticket encryption keys frequently, clients may be encouraged to obtain and use tickets beyond common lifetime windows of, e.g., 24 hours.
 Despite ticket lifetime hints provided by servers, clients SHOULD dispose of pooled tickets after some reasonable amount of time that mimics the ticket rotation period.

 # Acknowledgments

-The authors would like to thank David Benjamin, Eric Rescorla, Nick Sullivan, and Martin Thomson for discussions on earlier versions of this draft.
+The authors would like to thank David Benjamin, Eric Rescorla, Nick Sullivan, Martin Thomson, and other members of the TLS WG for discussions on earlier versions of this draft.